MarsWilliams/DIYiser/DOCS.md

 -----------------------
 I am a huge fan of modularization, and normally would seperate stylesheets by type (typography, elements, layout, etc.).
 Since this project is a demo, yet still has relatively complex structure, I have opted to group styles by page, taking advantage of the cascade to reduce class chaos.I did make a color stylesheet for quick reference.
 Normally my workflow includes Gulp to automate css minification and prefixing.

+Responsive design: the landing page is responsive, and so is the error page.
+The challenges page needs more float magic.

 Note on HTML
 -----------------------
 An optimization that I would make would be to create a structure, with corresponding styles, that uses handlebars templating more fully.
 I know that there is some redundancies in my layout to accommodate floats, and will continue learning about handlebars to see if I can address that problem more smartly the next time around.